-Entertainment Art and Fine Art Programs Students in the 3-calendar year program will have an 18month progress review by the Director of Academic Affairs and/or Faculty Chairs along with working professionals.
+Entertainment Art and Fine Art Programs Students in the 3-calendar year program will have an 18month progress review by the Faculty Chairs along with working professionals.
 This review is to identify if the student is prepared to enter the Entertainment Art or Fine Art concentration.
 Upon review, students may be accepted to move ahead in the program, take additional courses before moving forward or repeat courses\ at the current published course credit rates.